Fozzyack/Fozzyack/README.md

 - 🌱 I’m currently Learning: **C** (Rust or Zig coming soon....)

+    - Currently Learning the ins and outs of 💀**XXXXXXXX Development**💀

 - 📫 How to Reach Me: **fsundra@gmail.com**

 - ⚡ Fun Fact: **Currently Listening to Medieval Tavern Music When Coding**